he-yang/JSON-to-Excel/source/profeatures.md

 ### Load JSON File(s)

-The Load JSON File(s) feature allows you to load multiple JSON files into the add-in, and then convert them to Excel sheets.
-This feature is only available to users who have subscribed to the add-in.
+The Load JSON File(s) feature allows you to load multiple JSON files into JSON to Excel, and then convert them to Excel sheets.
+This feature is only available to users who have subscribed to JSON to Excel.

 After each conversion, a report will be generated, which includes:
 - The filename of selected JSON file(s)